-Superior also has a special program to help you with your pregnancy called Start Smart for Your Baby®.
-This program can help answer your questions about childbirth, newborn care and eating habits.
+Superior has a special program to help you with your pregnancy called Start Smart for Your Baby[®].
+This program answers your questions about childbirth, newborn care and eating habits.
 Superior also hosts special baby showers in many areas to teach you more about your pregnancy and new baby.